Enter study data manually

 1. Enter general information

-On the ‘General’ tab, you can edit the Study ID, year of publication and the data source
+Select the ‘General’ tab, to edit the Study ID, year of publication and the data source.

 2. Edit study reference